smhurf/lewagon_challenges/01-Python/01-Programming-Basics/04-Debugging/README.md

 ipdb>
 ```

-ℹ️ `ipdb` is not a module which is available by default in Python, so you need to `conda install ipdb` (something we did on Setup day).
+ℹ️ `ipdb` is not a module which is available by default in Python, so you need to `pip install ipdb` (something we did on Setup day).
 Alternatively, you can use the default `pdb` module embedded in Python:

 ```python
 import pdb; pdb.set_trace()